Hugh Jackman biography

 Also in 2006, Jackman leant his voice to two animated feature films: Flushed Away and Happy Feet.
 He did some work on the small screen as well, appearing in the short-lived musical dramatic series Viva Laughlin in 2007.
 His 2008 thriller, Deception, failed to make much of an impression on the movie-going public, earning only $4.6 million at the box office.

-In 2012, Jackman helped bring one of the most famous musicals of all time to the big screen.
-He starred in Les Miserables with Anne Hathaway, Amanda Seyfried and Russell Crowe.
+In 2012, Jackman helped bring one of the most famous musicals of all time to the big screen: He starred in Les Miserables with Anne Hathaway, Amanda Seyfried and Russell Crowe.
 In the film, Jackman plays Jean Valjean, a former prisoner who tries to hold on to the new life he has built for himself.
 Russell Crowe portrays the police officer on his trail.
+In January 2013, Jackman received a Golden Globe Award (best actor in a musical or comedy) for his Les Miserables performance.
+For his acclaimed role in Les Mis, Jackman was nominated for an Academy Award in 2013 in the category of Best Actor, but lost to Daniel Day-Lewis for his role in Lincoln.

 On December 13, 2012, Jackman was honored with a star on the Hollywood Walk of Fame.
 According to the Los Angeles Times, Jackman stated during the momentous event, "I believe this is the 2,487th star on the Walk of Fame.
 However, apart from Lassie, I'm the only one who's gotten it for playing the same character in 15 movies."

 Married since 1996, Jackman and his wife, actress Deborra-Lee Furness, live in Melbourne, Australia, with their two adopted children, Oscar Maximilian and Ava Eliot.
-They met while making the Australian television show Correlli.
+They met while making the Australian television show Correlli (1995).